Cuban pine toad

 The Cuban pine toad (Peltophryne cataulaciceps), or Schwartz's Caribbean toad, is a species of toad in the family Bufonidae.

+Distribution and habitat

 It is endemic to Cuba and found in western Cuba and on the Isla de la Juventud, below 70 m above sea level.
 Its natural habitats are savannas with pinewood, palms, and sandy soils.
 Breeding takes place in temporary pools, flooded pastures, and other shallow bodies of standing water; it can be abundant at breeding aggregations, but is otherwise hard to see.

+Conservation

 It is threatened by habitat loss caused by agriculture and sand extraction.
 Its habitat is also threatened by the invasive tree, Dichrostachys cinerea.